 Classic KJV - Proverbs 31:12

-Remember first of all that the text is a poem, written as a Hebrew acrostic, where each subsequent sentence begins with the following letter in the Hebrew alphabet.
-Perhaps it also rhymed in Hebrew, but I have not yet been able to determine that.
-The point is this: It likely does not describe one real woman, but presents the characteristics of a wonderful woman and wife.
+Remember first that this text is a poem, written as a Hebrew acrostic, where each subsequent sentence begins with the next letter in the Hebrew alphabet.
+It may also rhyme in the Hebrew, but I haven’t figured that out yet.
+The point is this: it does not simply describe one particular woman, but presents the features of a poetically wonderful woman and wife.

 A Life Long Blessing

-She does him good all the days of her lifeeven before marriage.
-In other words she prepares to be a professional homemaker by learning valuable home management skills well before she knows her future husband.
-Furthermore, she keeps herself pure for him.
-This means avoiding all physical intimacy outside of marriage.1 Such a strategy takes faith and makes her a desirable prize for any eligible man.
+She does him good all the days of her life—even before marriage.
+In other words, she prepares to be a proficient homemaker by learning valuable skills of household management, well before she meets her future husband.
+And before marriage, she keeps herself pure for him, so she avoids all physical intimacy outside of marriage.1 Such a strategy takes real faith, and that makes her a desirable prize for any eligible man.

-Her extreme loyalty after marriage makes divorce a non-option.
-Indirectly, the text speaks to the permanence of marriage.
-It implies that with such a wonderful wife, no husband in his right mind would ever want to divorce her.
-She would remain with him all the days of her life, as long as they both are living, not just all the days of a comfortable marriage.
+Her unshakeable loyalty after marriage makes divorce unthinkable.
+So indirectly, the text speaks to the permanence of marriage.
+It implies that, with such a wonderful wife, no husband in his right mind would ever want to divorce her.
+She will remain with him all the days of her life, as long as they both shall live, not just for the romantic honeymoon.

 Diligent and Entrepreneurial

-Before she considers a field and buys it.
-She first determines if she can make a profit.
-Is the field good for farming or is it a slough?
-She’s good at business - an entrepreneur.
-Although she is focused on her family her interests go well beyond her house itself.
-Note that she plants a vineyard from her earnings rather than using debt and external financing.
-She is a developer, not content to merely speculate on raw land.
-She gathers the capiital and then provides the labour.
-She is looking for annual income as well as a potential gain in the land value since developed land is worth more than raw land.
-The field may not be agricultural.
-It could be any business venture.
+She’s a domestic entrepreneur.
+Though she focusses on her family, her interests go well beyond the house itself.
+Before she buys a field, she first determines if it can turn a profit; is it good for farming, or is it a slough?
+Importantly, she plants a vineyard from her earnings, rather than using debt, external financing.
+She’s a developer, and not content merely to speculate on raw land.
+She gathers the capital, then hires the labour.
+She’s looking for income, as well as appreciation in the land value, since a developed property is worth more than raw land.
+And today, the “field” may not be agricultural, but any business venture.
 For my wife, it was reselling organic grains and kitchen equipment to other professional homemakers.

 Anyone who thinks that a godly woman limits herself to work in the kitchen or the home itself does not have the full picture.
 She is aggressive and ambitious for the welfare of her entire household.
 She is not afraid of work.